Logotype for Cameco Corporation

 Executive summary

-• Global nuclear energy demand is rising, driven by decarbonization, electrification, and energy security, with strong bipartisan and international support fueling long-term growth.
+• Global nuclear energy demand is rising, driven by decarbonization, electrification, energy security, and net-zero commitments from over 140 countries and 9,000 businesses, with strong bipartisan support and renewed government and industry interest.

-• The company is executing a disciplined strategy, aligning production with contract portfolios, focusing on operational flexibility, and maintaining exposure to rising prices while ensuring downside protection.
+• The company is executing a disciplined strategy, leveraging tier-one assets, aligning production with contract portfolios, and focusing on operational excellence, flexibility, and sustainability.

-• Operational performance at McArthur River and Key Lake exceeded expectations, supporting the full-year outlook and reflecting a transition to tier-one economics.
+• Q2 2024 operational performance was strong, supporting the full-year outlook and reflecting a transition to tier-one economics.

-• Westinghouse acquisition continues to impact results, with ongoing purchase accounting and non-operational costs.
+• Westinghouse acquisition continues to impact results through purchase accounting and non-operational costs.

 Financial highlights